noahehall/theBookOfNoah/databases/mysql_new.md

         - `subquery` the first select stateme nt in a subquery
         - `dependent subquery` the first select statement in a subquery that is dependent on the main query
         - `uncacheable subquery` indicates a subquery in which the results cannot be cached and therfore must be reevaluated for each row of the main query
-        - `uncacheable union` the union of a subquery in which the results cannot be cached and therefore must be reevavluated for each row of the main query
+        - `uncacheable union` the union of a subquery in which the results cannot be cached and therefore must be reevaluated for each row of the main query
   - `handler`
+    - provides direct access to a table as opposed to working from a results set
+      - requires
+        - myisam and innodb tables
+        - can only be used by the session (connection thread) that established it
+          - the table can change and even be incomplete as the handler performs successive reads
+            - if there are other connections updating the table
+      - cannot use `order by` clause
+        - records are retrieved in the order they are stored in the database
+    - see performance
   - `help`
   - `insert`
   - `join`